Sharp sound for every room: The best speakers for music in 2024

 Judge for yourself

 Musicality is a nebulous term that many people use to describe how natural or warm a speaker sounds.
 But, for others, it's how faithfully the speaker will render certain instruments or how defined and separated the frequencies are.
-Build quality and brand aside, this isn’t always about how much money you have to spend.
-Sometimes a cheap and cheerful smart speaker can hit that sweet spot that suits the type of music that you listen to.
-Others perhaps in the audiophile category would prefer to invest in the very best speaker technology that money can buy.
+Build quality and brand aside, this isn't always about how much money you have to spend.
+Sometimes, a cheap and cheerful smart speaker can hit that sweet spot that suits the type of music you listen to.
+Others, perhaps in the audiophile category, would prefer investing in the best speaker technology that money can buy.

-There really is no substitute for listening to the hi-fi speakers you’re interested in.
+There really is no substitute for listening to the hi-fi speakers you're interested in.
 There are a number of ways to do this.
-One is to buy from a retailer that supports easy returns if you’re not satisfied.
+One is buying from a retailer that supports easy returns if unsatisfied.
 The second is to find a friend or colleague who has the same or similar speakers to listen to.
-As always, we recommend taking your own music with you to test with.
+As always, we recommend taking your own music with you to test it.

 Match up your speakers with your amp

-If you’re buying new speakers to go with your amplifier the most important thing you'll need to do is ensure that the specifications match up.
+If you're buying new speakers to go with your amplifier, you'll need to ensure that the specifications match up.
 An amplifier is rated for output and audio signal at a certain wattage.
-There’s also impedance to take into account.
-There’s more on these terms in our jargon buster below.
-However, don’t be tempted by speakers because you like the look of them.
+There's also impedance to take into account.
+There's more on these terms in our jargon buster below.
+However, don't be tempted by speakers because you like their look.
 Check that they're a good match first.
-It’s possible to do permanent damage to a speaker or the amplifier if you don’t.
+It's possible to damage a speaker or the amplifier permanently if you don't.

 Bigger isn’t always better

-Speaker technology has come along leaps and bounds in recent years, and with this has come a boost in performance at all sizes.
-Some of the best smart speakers and bookshelf speakers we've ever seen have had sound you’d normally associate with floor-standing units of old.
-Unless you’re going with large floor-standing speakers because they have more drivers inside, such as the outstanding Audio Pro A48 speakers we reviewed recently, the chances are you’ll do just as well with some excellent bookshelf speakers.
+Speaker technology has advanced dramatically in recent years, and with this has come a boost in performance at all sizes.
+Some of the best smart speakers and bookshelf speakers we've ever seen have sound you'd normally associate with floor-standing units of old.
+Unless you're going with large floor-standing speakers because they have more drivers inside, such as the outstanding Audio Pro A48 speakers, the chances are you'll do just as well with some excellent bookshelf speakers.

 All that glitters is not audio gold

-As with most tech these days, sometimes the cover is better than the story inside.
-If you find a speaker from a brand you’ve never heard of, but it looks very premium, it might be too good to be true.
-Equally, we recommend avoiding speakers with too much cosmetic bling; that raft of useless chrome plastic detailing and flashy graphics are probably hiding some very substandard cones and drivers.
+As with most tech, the cover is sometimes better than the story inside.
+If you find a speaker from a brand you've never heard of that looks very premium, it might be too good to be true.
+Equally, we recommend avoiding speakers with too much cosmetic bling; that raft of useless chrome plastic detailing and flashy graphics likely hides some substandard cones and drivers.

 How can I improve speaker sound?

 Look for speakers that are well-insulated against reverberation.
-Some speakers will have spike-type feet that will stop the floor from absorbing bass, others have cushioned rubber feet.
-As you'd imagine, firmly wall mounting a speaker will massively help to isolate the speaker and you’ll be getting truer, unadulterated sound reproduction.
+Some speakers will have spike-type feet that stop the floor from absorbing bass, while others have cushioned rubber feet.
+As you'd imagine, firmly wall-mounting a speaker will massively help to isolate it, and you'll get truer, unadulterated sound reproduction.
 Also, pairing your speakers with the right amplifier in terms of wattage and impedance will make a massive difference.

 Where should I place the best speakers for music?

-It goes without saying that anyone who angles their speakers facing a wall or corner at close range is going to be ruining their experience.
-Placing them behind furniture, or having a speaker’s bass ports right up to a wall is a no-go.
-You should also consider where you’ll be sitting.
-Some speakers need to be angled inward towards the listener.
-Others don't.
+It goes without saying that anyone who angles their speakers facing a wall or corner at close range will ruin their experience.
+Placing them behind furniture or having a speaker's bass ports right up to a wall is a no-go.
+You should also consider where you'll be sitting.
+Some speakers need to be angled inward towards the listener, while others don't.
 As always, read your speaker manual.

 Secondly, look around your room.
-If you have a very sparsely decorated room without carpets or other things to break up reflections, your audio is probably going to bounce off the walls and create uncomfortable reverb.
+Suppose you have a sparsely decorated room without carpets or other things to break up reflections.
+In that case, your audio will likely bounce off the walls and create uncomfortable reverb.
 Solutions include acoustic foam panels, careful furniture placement, or wall hangings.

 Who makes the best speakers for music?

 Unsurprisingly, this is up to you.
-But, here at What's The Best, we're huge fans of Marshall.
-Not only have they nailed the heritage of the brand in an updated and classy way, they really deliver the goods in terms of soundstage and bass.
-We reviewed the Marshall Acton II back in 2022 and were blown away by the scale of the sound.
+But here at What's The Best, we're huge fans of Marshall.
+Not only have they nailed the brand's heritage in an updated and classy way, but they really deliver the goods in terms of soundstage and bass.
+We reviewed the Marshall Acton II in 2022 and were blown away by the scale of the sound.

 What are the best speakers for music production?